On properties of the space of quantum states and their application to construction of entanglement monotones: The convex hulls and the convex roofs

-By the discrete Yensen's inequality (proposition A-1 in the Appendix) convexity implies $\sigma$\textup{-}convexity for any upper bounded function on the set $\mathfrak{S}(\mathcal{H})$.
+Convexity implies $\sigma$-convexity for all upper bounded functions on $\mathfrak{S}(\mathcal{H})$ (Proposition ~\ref{pA-1} in the Appendix).

-By the integral Yensen's inequality (proposition A-2 in the Appendix) all these convexity properties are equivalent for the classes of lower semicontinuous functions and of upper bounded upper semicontinuous functions on the set $\mathfrak{S}(\mathcal{H})$.
+By the integral Jensen's inequality (Proposition~\ref{pA-2} in the Appendix) all these convexity properties are equivalent for the classes of lower semicontinuous functions and of upper bounded upper semicontinuous functions on the set $\mathfrak{S}(\mathcal{H})$.